linuxforphp/docker-gitlab-ci/php/README.md

 memcached mongodb redis xdebug
 ```

-For more information check the [Github repository](https://github.com/linuxforphp/docker-gitlab-ci/)
+For more information check the [GitHub repository](https://github.com/linuxforphp/docker-gitlab-ci/).

 ## Environment variables

-There are environment variables which can be passed to images on docker run
+There are environment variables which can be passed to images on `docker run`.

- - `WITHOUT_XDEBUG=1` - disables xdebug extension
+ - `WITHOUT_XDEBUG=1` - disables xdebug extension,
  - `TIMEZONE=America/New_York` - set system and `php.ini` timezone.
-You can also set timezone in .gitlab-ci.yml - check [Example](https://github.com/linuxforphp/docker-gitlab-ci/blob/master/examples/purephp/.gitlab-ci.yml)
+You can also set timezone in .gitlab-ci.yml - check [Example](https://github.com/linuxforphp/docker-gitlab-ci/blob/master/examples/purephp/.gitlab-ci.yml),
- - `COMPOSER_GITHUB=<YOUR_GITHUB_TOKEN>` - Adds Github oauth token for Composer, which allows Composer to get unlimited repositories from Github without blocking non-interactive mode with request for authorization.
-You can obtain your token at [https://github.com/settings/tokens](https://github.com/settings/tokens)
+ - `COMPOSER_GITHUB=<YOUR_GITHUB_TOKEN>` - Adds GitHub oauth token for Composer, which allows Composer to get unlimited repositories from Github without blocking non-interactive mode with request for authorization.
+You can obtain your token at [https://github.com/settings/tokens](https://github.com/settings/tokens).

     [Composer documentation about Github API rate limit](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens)